4 Ways To Calculate Fuel Consumption (incl. calculator)

 The “times 100” trick is not necessary here.
 With almost 4 to 5 liters of diesel, a truck can drive such a long distance that the value ends up being a number well above zero.

-While in the l/100 km system, the number should be as small as possible, it’s the other way around in the miles/gallon world.
-A large amount of miles indicates better fuel efficiency.
+While in the “l/100 km – system” the number should be as small as possible, in the miles per gallon world it is the other way around.

 Once I had an experience.